zhiliang-lin/academic-lin/content/home/experience.md

   date_end = "2016-12-01"
   description = """
   Responsibilities include:

   * Help with assignment of the class
-  * Other responsibilities,such as examination-monitor, correct bachelor students' exam"""
+  * Other responsibilities, such as examination-monitor, correct bachelor students' exam"""

 +++